The best speech therapy exercises all revolve around one thing…

 In this article, you’ll learn what that thing is, and you’ll also learn:

-- How speech therapy exercises help with aphasia
+- Effective speech therapy exercises for aphasia after stroke

 - When to work with a speech-language pathologist

 - How to get started if you can’t talk at all

 There’s a lot of good stuff in here, so let’s dig in.